 Many factors can cause a disc to bulge or herniate.
 The most common reasons are related to extra pressure due to spinal subluxation (misalignment of the vertebrae) and poor posture.

-Chiropractic adjustments to these subluxated areas, as well as target spinal re-engineering exercises can help re-establish proper spinal alignment.
-This alleviates pressure on these discs, allowing for reduction in nerve pressure and any associated pain or symptoms.
+Chiropractic adjustments to these subluxated areas, as well as target spinal re-engineering exercises, can help re-establish proper spinal alignment.
+This alleviates pressure on these discs, allowing for a reduction in nerve pressure and any associated pain or symptoms.

 Start Fixing Your Spinal Disc Problems Today with Team Chiro

 Anyone can crack a back, neck, or knuckles.
 However, only a spinal engineer can truly fix the spinal issues you are facing and generate the greatest long-term relief.
 At Team Chiropractic, our team of qualified spinal engineers works hard to create a custom treatment plan according to what your body needs for long-term restoration.